Implementing new strategies, technologies, or processes can be daunting for any organization.

 Additionally, providing ongoing support, such as a help desk or technical support for independent team members, can help team members troubleshoot any issues that arise during the implementation process.

-In conclusion, building a strong implementation team requires identifying team roles and responsibilities, fostering collaboration and teamwork, and providing training and support for team development.
+In conclusion, building a strong implementation team requires identifying roles and responsibilities, fostering collaboration and teamwork, and providing training and support for team development.
 By following these key considerations, implementation teams can work together more effectively and achieve successful implementation.

 Monitoring and Evaluating Progress